djma777/100-days-of-code/r2-log.md

 ### **Today's Progress**

 - Codewars
+- YDKJS > this & Object Prototypes > Ch1: _this_ Or That?

 ### **Thoughts**

 - Failing to solve a kata today.
 I'll have to bail on this and continue trying tomorrow, because it's almost time for work and I haven't done any of my other daily tasks.
+- So basically just started on this book, and the current chapter just explains what `this` is not.
+Well, of course, it's my first time reading the book so I haven't fully grasped the content yet, but I get some bits of it.
+Looking forward to the rest of the book and this book series.

 ### **Links**